OctopusDeploy/blog/blog/2020-03/octopus-release-2020-1/index.md

 * [Octopus and Octopus CLI are more at home on Linux and macOS](blog/2020-03/octopus-release-2020-1/index.md#octopus-and-octopus-cli-are-now-more-at-home-on-linux-and-macos) - AWS and Azure built-in steps are cross platform and you can now install and use the Octopus CLI via HomeBrew, Yum and APT.
 * [Worker pools can now scoped to environments or tenant tags](blog/2020-03/octopus-release-2020-1/index.md#worker-pools-can-be-scoped-by-environment-or-tenants) - New worker pool variables unlock the ability to have dedicated worker pools for different environments or tenant tags.

-This is the [first release of six in 2020](/blog/2020-03/releases-and-lts/index.md) and we're excited to share it with the world.
+This is the [first of six releases in 2020](/blog/2020-03/releases-and-lts/index.md) and we're excited to share it with the world.
 Keep reading to learn more about the updates.

 ## Dark Mode